 Blockchain is transforming everything from payments transactions to how money is raised in the private market.
-As it picks up momentum, will the traditional banking industry embrace this new technology or be replaced by it?
+Will the traditional banking industry embrace this technology or be replaced by it?

-But this very loud and public backlash against cryptocurrencies from banks begs the question: What do banks have to be afraid of?
+And this very loud and public backlash against cryptocurrencies from banks begs another question: What do banks have to be afraid of?

 The short answer is “a lot.”

-- Payments: By eliminating the need to rely on intermediaries to approve transactions between consumers, blockchain technology could facilitate faster payments at lower fees than banks.
+- Payments: By establishing a decentralized ledger for payments (e.g., Bitcoin), blockchain technology could facilitate faster payments at lower fees than banks.

-- Clearance and Settlement Systems: Blockchain technology and distributed ledgers can reduce operational costs and bring us closer to real-time transactions between financial institutions.
+- Clearance and Settlement Systems: Distributed ledgers can reduce operational costs and bring us closer to real-time transactions between financial institutions.

 - Securities: By tokenizing traditional securities such as stocks, bonds, and alternative assets — and placing them on public blockchains — blockchain technology could create more efficient, interoperable capital markets.

-- Loans and Credit: By removing the need for gatekeepers in the loan and credit industry, the blockchain can make it more secure to borrow money and provide lower interest rates.
+- Loans and Credit: By removing the need for gatekeepers in the loan and credit industry, blockchain technology can make it more secure to borrow money and provide lower interest rates.

-Read on for a deep dive into how the blockchain could turn the traditional banking industry on its head while enabling new business models through technology.
+Read on for a deep dive into how blockchain technology could turn the traditional banking industry on its head while enabling new business models through technology.
 To learn about the other industries blockchain is affecting, take a look at our article on 65 industries blockchain could disrupt.

 Today, trillions of dollars slosh around the world via an antiquated system of slow payments and added fees.

-If you work in San Francisco and want to send part of your paycheck back to your family in London, you might have to pay a $25 flat fee for the wire, and additional fees adding up to 7%.
-Your bank gets a cut, the receiving bank gets a cut, and you’re charged hidden exchange rate fees.
-Your family’s bank won’t even register the transaction until a week later.
+If you work in San Francisco and want to send part of your paycheck back to your family in London, you might have to pay a $25 flat fee for a wire transfer and additional fees adding up to 7%.
+Your bank gets a cut, the receiving bank gets a cut, and you’re charged exchange rate fees.
+Your family’s bank might not even register the transaction until a week later.

-While cryptocurrencies are a long way from completely replacing fiat currencies (like the US dollar) when it comes to payments, the last couple of years have seen exponential growth in transaction volume for cryptocurrencies like Bitcoin and Ethereum.
-Bitcoin transaction volume grew by 118% in 2016 alone, although much of this was a function of speculative trading (and not P2P payments).
+While cryptocurrencies are a long way from completely replacing fiat currencies (like the US dollar) when it comes to payments, the last couple of years have seen mostly upward growth in transaction volume for cryptocurrencies like bitcoin and ether.
+In fact, the Ethereum network became the first to settle $1T in transactions in one calendar year in 2020.

-One big reason behind the coming disruption of the payments industry is the fact that the creaky infrastructure supporting it is just as liable to disruption — the world of clearance and settlements.
+One big factor driving the coming disruption of the payments industry is the fact that the infrastructure supporting it is just as liable to disruption — the world of clearance and settlements.

 2. Clearance and Settlements Systems